 Former title: Special Events Management

-The Event Planning program is ideally suited for organized and detail-oriented individuals, who naturally take the lead in groups and projects and thrive in a high-energy, creative environment.
+The Event Planning program is ideally suited for organized and detail-oriented individuals, who naturally take the lead in projects and thrive in a high-energy, creative environment.
 Students are prepared for a career that offers incredible versatility and spans almost every industry.
 They learn how to design, plan and execute a wide array of corporate, community and social events while developing a strong business acumen through experiential learning in our W. Galen Weston Centre for Food (Weston Centre) event space.